 1. Automotive manufacturing

 Automotive manufacturing has led the way in Mexico over the past 10 years.
 Manufacturers from Canada, the U.S. and China have all chosen Mexico as the ideal location to produce both products and parts.
-According to Manufacturing.net, $23 billion in auto company investment has entered the Mexican market in recent years.
+According to Manufacturing.net,more than $23 billion in auto company investment has entered the Mexican market in the past decade.

 One of the reasons auto companies have moved to the country is its location.
 Not only is Mexico close to the U.S., its western ports allow OEM manufacturers and Tier 1 and Tier 2 suppliers to export goods to Asia, Australia and New Zealand.
 As a result, Mexico provides a desirable supply-chain solution for manufacturing countries across the world.
 World Finance cited data from the Mexican Automobile Industry Association that revealed 70 percent of vehicles produced in Mexico are exported to the U.S. Many Chinese automakers moved their production to Mexico in order to deliver their products to high-end markets more efficiently.